Nihilantropy/Minishell/README.md

 From here you can have some fun, testing basic commands, input and output redirections, builtin commands and pipelines :smile:!

+## It's your turn :muscle:!

+Now that you know how it works it's time to buil your own hell... ehm I mean shell :fireworks:!

 ### Testing

 While testing is not mandatory, it’s highly encouraged!
 Creating tests will help you understand